-The Alberta Seniors Benefit is a provincial financial assistance program that is paid monthly to low-income seniors in Alberta.
+The Alberta Seniors Benefit is a non-taxable, provincial financial assistance program that is paid monthly to low-income seniors in Alberta.
 The program aims to offset a portion of the monthly living expenses of Alberta’s low-income seniors.

 If you’re an Alberta citizen living and paying a monthly accommodation fee in a designated supportive living or long-term care facility, you will receive the Alberta Seniors Benefit alongside the Supplementary Accommodation Benefit each month.

 How much you get from the program depends on several factors, including your income, marital status, and type of accommodation.

 Who is Eligible for the Alberta Seniors Benefit?

 The Alberta Seniors Benefit is available to Alberta citizens that meet the following requirements:

 - Be 65 years of age or older

 - Be a Canadian citizen or permanent resident